 For example, more than 2,500 Ohioans died from drug overdoses in 2014.
 This is a 20% increase from the number of Ohio overdoses in 2013.
 Further, abusing multiple drugs at the same time caused many of these overdoses in 2014.
 During that year, 59% of the overdoses involved abusing more than one drug at a time.
 Opioids were a huge problem in 2014 as well.
 In 2014, 80% of drug overdoses involved opioids, including prescription opioids, fentanyl, and heroin.
 That means a total of 1,988 people experienced drug overdoses due to opioids.
 However, in 2013, only 1,539 people experienced opioid-related overdoses.
 That is about 73% of opioids.

 Additionally, heroin has also caused problems in Dublin, OH.
 For example, more people in Ohio died because of heroin than because of prescription opiates in 2013 and 2014.
 Dublin is in Franklin County.
-That county saw an extreme increase of residents who died of drug overdoses.
+That county saw an extreme increase in residents who died of drug overdoses.
 Between 2003 and 2014, deaths due to overdoses raised by 227%.
-Clearly, Dublin, OH has a significant drug problem.
-If you live in Dublin, OH.
+There is a significant drug problem in Dublin, OH.
 Therefore, if you are a resident and are in need of addiction treatment, don’t hesitate to call us at 614-502-6247.